SaiCharan209/AES-128-Encryption-IP-with-AXI4-Lite-Interface/README.md

 We are using memory mapped I/O to communicate with the IP using a unique address to communicate with the IP which is accessed by CPU on a shared bus conveniently.

+## Testing

+Successfully verified the pipeline by Stress testing the AES Pipeline with 500 AES vectors with dynamic key updates through test bench by AXI-4 Lite